ngryman/fauda/README.md

 ### Configuration files

-Fauda first tries to find a `config.${myPackage}` property in your `package.json` file.
+Fauda first tries to find a `config.${myPackage}` property in the `package.json` of your users.

-Then it searches for a configuration file starting from the current directory up to the root.
+It then searches for a configuration file starting from the current directory up to the root.

 Several configuration file names and formats are supported: